 Canada.
 The Dempster Highway is often confused with the Dalton Highway, which is the route that runs through Alaska up to the Arctic Circle.

-It's easy to get to Dawson City to start the Dempster Highway drive from Alaska though.
+It's easy to get to Dawson City to start the highway driving from Alaska though.
 That's what we did and we absolutely loved driving the Top of the World Highway to enter Canada.
 Definitely the prettiest border crossing we ever made in our van!

 Due to Dawson City's western border location, it's very easy to get to the Dempster from Alaska and we'd highly recommend adding this adventure to your route if you're traveling in a vehicle capable of making the drive.